What is a Controlled Condition?

 The TravelCare policy wording states:

-‘Controlled Condition’: in relation to each person named on the Certificate of Insurance, the following controlled conditions are automatically covered, unless We specify otherwise:
+‘Controlled Condition’: in relation to each person named on Your Certificate of Insurance, a condition which is stable and for which:

 (a) You have not had a change in medication or treatment in the 6 months prior to Your application for insurance; and